 In four of the 10 cases, a central venous catheter was used although reverse blood could not be confirmed.
 In two cases of them, an indwelling catheter for dialysis was inserted under X-ray fluoroscopy.
 Since infusion was possible with the catheter although blood removal was not possible, the catheter was used for returning blood and dialysis was started.
 But, the patient's condition changed suddenly.
 In the other two cases, it was judged that the tip of the catheter was touching the blood vessel wall because reverse blood was observed on the side 1 alone of the double lumen catheter.
 But, in actual fact, the tip was deviated from the blood vessel.
-In clinical settings, as factors when reverse blood cannot be confirmed, it may sometimes be judged that when the catheter tip enters the narrow vessel from the central vein, withdrawal of the catheter.
-Especially, in the case of a collapse when negative pressure is applied, or the catheter.
+In clinical settings, as factors when reverse blood cannot be confirmed, it may sometimes be judged that when the catheter tip enters the narrow vessel from the central vein, withdrawal of the catheter becomes difficult because of a collapse when negative pressure is applied, or the catheter tip is touching the vessel wall.
+However, if there is no reverse blood, it is essentially important not to use the catheter.
 Especially, in the case of an indwelling catheter for dialysis, since the probability of causing fatal complications is high when dialysis is initiated with extravascular erroneous placement.
 Therefore, when reverse blood cannot be confirmed, you should use contrast-enhanced CT and X-rays with a small amount of contrast agent to confirm that the catheter is placed in the target vein.